tiantian20007/DRLND-CollabCompet/Report.md

 ## Agents with Policy Ensembles

-I got the idea from the paper: [Multi Agent Actor Critic for Mixed Cooperative Competitive environments](https://arxiv.org/abs/1706.02275) we can a recurring problem in multi-agent reinforcement learning is the environment non-stationarity due to the agents’ changing policies.
+I got the idea from the paper: [Multi Agent Actor Critic for Mixed Cooperative Competitive environments](https://arxiv.org/abs/1706.02275)

+we can a recurring problem in multi-agent reinforcement learning is the environment non-stationarity due to the agents’ changing policies.
 This is particularly true in competitive settings, where agents can derive a strong policy by overfitting to the behavior of their competitors.

-Such policies are undesirable as they are brittle and may fail when the competitors alter strategies.To obtain multi-agent policies that are more robust to changes in the policy of competing agents, we propose to train a collection of K different sub-policies.
+Such policies are undesirable as they are brittle and may fail when the competitors alter strategies.To obtain multi-agent policies that are more robust to changes in the policy of competing agents, the paper propose to train a collection of K different sub-policies.
 At each episode, we randomly select one particular sub-policy for each agent to execute.

 ## PPO
-I got the idea from the paper: [Proximal Policy Optimization Algorithms](https://arxiv.org/abs/1707.06347) It's a modified versoin of policy gradient method.
+I got the idea from the paper: [Proximal Policy Optimization Algorithms](https://arxiv.org/abs/1707.06347)

+It's a modified versoin of policy gradient method.
 I think we can improve the actor part of the MADDPG algorithm.

 ![alt text](https://github.com/tiantian20007/DRLND-CollabCompet/blob/master/res/ppo.png "Result")